2025 Chongqing anti-CCP protest: Activist and motivation

 In interviews, he cited Peng Lifa of the 2022 Beijing Sitong Bridge protest and the White Paper Protests as his main sources of inspiration.
-He was also influenced by Chai Song (柴松), who remotely projected slogans in 2023.
+He was also influenced by Chai Song, who remotely projected slogans in 2023.
 He chose University Town for the projection to plant seeds of resistance in students' minds.

 Qi Hong taught himself projection techniques and personally created the slogans, combining the national anthem phrase "Arise, those unwilling to be slaves" along with popular contemporary terms as the main signature.
 Combined with this anti-surveillance action, he aimed to expose what he identified as the authoritarian and fascist nature of CCP rule.
 He stated that the projection used ordinary items because restricting such items would seem strange to the public, prompting thought and embarrassing the authorities.
 He acknowledged that authorities might tighten accommodation registration checks, but argued that unless officials banned everyone from leaving home, such actions could not be fully prevented, making projection an effective method to increase the cost of state stability measures.
 He opposes the fostering of hatred between Taiwan and China, but, disagreeing with Taiwan's stance, did not plan to seek asylum there and instead moved to the UK to start a new life.